 Around the world, almost 50% of people don’t get enough vitamin D. Since it’s so important to many parts of your health -- including possibly preventing some cancers -- you may get some benefits from taking a vitamin D supplement.

 Before you head for the vitamin aisle, ask your doctor if it’s safe for you to take vitamin D. If you take medications, it could affect how well they work.
 Your doctor may also want to test your blood to see how much vitamin D you have.
-That can help her know the right dose for your body.
+That can help them know the right dose for your body.

 Finally, if a fear of cancer is the main reason you want to take vitamin D, tell your doctor about that, too.
 It’s true there may be some promising findings about vitamin D in some types of cancer, such as colorectal and breast cancers.
 But you should also find out about other, proven ways to lower your odds of getting cancer.
 One of the best ways to is to make sure you get the cancer screenings you need when your doctor recommends them.
 That will raise your chances of catching any problems early on.